MelinaMoraiti/Athletics-eShop/README.md

 ## Credentials

-The "database script" populates some users on DB with different roles their passwords are securely hashed with before being stored in the database.
+The "database script" populates some users on DB with different roles their passwords are securely hashed with bcrypt before being stored in the database.
 Use the following examples:

 - Regular user